Simply-Love/Simply-Love-SM5/README.md

 - "Random" added to group wheel.
 - "Random" will work for all sorts/subsorts and filters.
 - Add usb icon to signify songs with edit charts.
+- You can now restart a song during gameplay by pressing "Ctrl + R".
 - A notification at the bottom corner of screen select music to notify if the player has filters active.
 (In case they forget!)
 - New original menu & game over music.
 - Last song played/seen are properly set now.